Not Very Resilient

 Rail Yard Engineers, Dinkey Operators, and Hostlers are less resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Rail yard work is labeled "Not Very Resilient" because the core tasks — moving locomotives around a yard, assembling trains in the right order, and tracking cars — are exactly the kind of repetitive, pattern-based work that AI and automation systems are getting really good at.
-Railroads like BNSF are already using AI to generate optimized switch lists, automated yard tracking systems, and even experimenting with autonomous freight cars that can couple and detach on their own, which chips away at many of the routine duties that make up this job.
+This career is labeled "Not Very Resilient" because the core tasks (moving locomotives around yards, assembling railcars, and tracking containers) are exactly the kind of repetitive, location-based work that AI and automation systems are being built to handle.
+Railroads like BNSF are already using AI to generate optimized switch lists, automated yard check systems, and drone monitoring, which chips away at the decision-making and oversight work that used to require a person on the ground.

 Read full analysis